Mentorship Programme FAQs

 What will be expected of me?

 As a Mentee, if selected for the program, we will request that you set your own personal objectives at the beginning of the Mentee-Mentor year and review your progress throughout the year.
 You will complete mid-year and end of year feedback to help us chart your learning and development on the Programme.
 In addition, we would very much like to conduct an interview or case study at the end of the year to have a record of your experiences.
-Finally, we will request that, as part of your acceptance onto the programme, you will provide authorisation from your institution or place of work stating that you will be released from your duties for the month-long placement.
+Finally, we will request that, as part of your acceptance onto the programme, you will provide authorisation from your institution or place of work stating that you will be released from your duties for the 2-week-long placement.

 Where can I find out more about becoming a Mentee?